timp87/ja2-stracciatella/assets/mods/unfinished-business/ISSUES.md

 ## Missing parts

 - Laptop should be broken after the first (crash) landing (PATCH097)
+- Prompt to restart game if it is not possible to progress (with no mercs and broken laptop)
 - Betty should accept everything except guns and ammos
 - Cannonballs sold to Raul should not appear in his inventory
 - Raul should raise the price of the Hand Cannon if you pull back the offer